 Everyone has thoughts sometimes that they worry about.
-In a small number of people, unusual thoughts and feelings can be a sign of a mental illness called schizophrenia.
+In a small number of people, unusual thoughts and intense feelings can be a sign of a mental illness called schizophrenia.
+People who have been diagnosed with schizophrenia have a difficult time being able to tell the difference between what is real and what is imagined.

 How do you get it?

 The chances of someone developing schizophrenia are very small.
-In fact, only about 1% of people in the US have this illness.
-The chances of having schizophrenia are higher if a person has a close relative, like a parent or a sibling, who has been diagnosed with it.
+According to the National Institute of Mental Health, only about 1% of people in the US have this illness.
+The chances of having schizophrenia are higher if a person has a close relative, such as a parent or a sibling, who has been diagnosed with it.
 Other influences may be a person’s environment and life events, such as experiencing traumatic events early in life.
 Scientists are still trying to identify what causes schizophrenia, but it is likely caused by a number of factors put together.

 What are the warning signs?

 Schizophrenia does not have a sudden onset—meaning a person does not wake up one day with schizophrenia.
 Instead, the illness usually develops slowly over months or years and often comes with warning signs.
 These warning signs often appear when a person is becoming an adult, between the ages of 16-30.
-Below are a few examples:
+Below are a few examples of warning signs that something could be wrong:

 - Withdrawal from others or wanting to spend more time alone